python/cpython/Doc/c-api/bytearray.rst

    Return a new bytearray object from any object, *o*, that implements the buffer protocol.

+   ..
+XXX expand about the buffer protocol, at least somewhere

 .. cfunction:: PyObject* PyByteArray_FromStringAndSize(const char *string, Py_ssize_t len)

-   Create a new bytearray object from *string* and it's length, *len*.
+   Create a new bytearray object from *string* and its length, *len*.
 On failure, *NULL* is returned.